top of page

 The noun 'pilgrim' has its etymological roots in the Latin word 'peregrinus,' which originally referred to a foreigner or traveler from another land.
 'Peregrinus' combines 'per,' meaning 'through' or 'across,' and 'ager,' meaning 'land' or 'territory.'
 Thus, it denoted someone journeying through foreign lands.
 Over time, as Christianity spread, 'pilgrim' came to represent a person who undertakes a journey, often a long and arduous one, to a sacred place as an act of religious devotion.
 This sacred journey might be to sites like Jerusalem or Santiago de Compostela.
 The etymology of 'pilgrim' reflects its historical association with religious pilgrimage, emphasizing the idea of traveling through unfamiliar territories and undertaking a spiritual quest in the process.

-Quiz: Find the meaning of the noun pilgrim:
+Find the correct meaning of the noun pilgrim:

 Try Again!